-"But what about my father?" the dog asked frantically.
+"But what about my father?" he asked frantically.

-"He said he didn't want to be a toon," Evina answered, "but he wanted you to be whatever you chose to be."
+"He said he didn't want to be a toon," Evina admitted, "but he wanted you to be whatever you chose to be."

 The C.E.O. looked around the park and at his friends.
 He smiled and walked over to them.
 "I think I could get used to this happy toon stuff!"

-The four new toons led a parade out of the playground, ready to start their new life.
-Evina watched them walk away, and he thought of the great life he started for them.
+The four new toons led a parade out of the park, ready to start their new life.
+Evina watched them walk away, and he thought of how wonderful it would be to have a fresh start.
 For the first time since changing, he shed a tear of happiness.
-Now he could accept his new life.
+Now he could move on with his new life.
 Now he was finally complete.

-"Well, I think my work here is done."
-Catman finally announced.
-A mask and a cape appeared out of nowhere.
+"Well, I think my work here is done," Catman announced.
+A mask and cape appeared out of nowhere.
 He jumped up and flew away into the sky.
-Evina couldn't believe that it was really possible.
+Evina couldn't believe that he had told the truth.

-"Yeah, well, something like that..."
-Gearloose smiled.
-"I'm so glad this finally had a happy ending, but I'm not sure if it always will be that way."
+"Yeah, well, something like that," he smiled.
+"I'm so glad this finally has a happy ending, but I'm not sure if it always will be that way."

 "It involves my trip to Earth.
 I'll talk to you about it later.
 But what are you going to do now?"

-"I really need to get some rest."
-Evina yawned.
+"I really need to get some rest," he yawned.
 "I think I'll get a home in Duckburg and sleep for a very long time."

-"That's probably just what everyone else is going to do."
-Gyro said.
+"That is probably what everyone else is going to do," Gyro said.
 "And for the record, I'm now lifting the block that I've put on your memory.
-I am no longer ashamed of what I've done."
+I can't shield you from emotional pain anymore."

-Evina's mind was opened and he remembered his life fifteen years ago.
-He remembered his father leaving him in Toontown Central.
-He remembered living alone for such a long time.
-He remembered Mickey Mouse leaving and so much more.
+Gyro touched Evina's forehead, and the duck's mind was opened.
+He remembered his life fifteen years ago.
+He remembered Gyro leaving him in Toontown Central.
+He remembered the anguish of living alone for such a long time.
+He remembered Mickey Mouse leaving and many more events.
 Sadly, he still didn't remember far enough back to see his mother.
 That would be something to learn later.
 "If only I knew these things before," he whispered.

-He looked around for his dad, but the chicken had quietly disappeared just like almost all of the other toons.
+He looked around for his dad, but Gyro had quietly disappeared just like almost all of the other toons.
 The pencil had also vanished.

-Someone had already cut through the hedges in the playground, revealing a blocked tunnel called Wacky Way, leading to another street and then a highway.
+Someone had already cut through the hedges of the park, revealing a blocked tunnel called Wacky Way, leading to another street and then a highway.
 It made sense why Goofy Speedway was built right next to it.
 Evina smiled and went to get his kart.
 He was going on a drive.